tungstenfabric/website/Tungsten-Fabric-Centos-one-line-install-on-k8s.md

 **Hurray!
 Welcome to Tungsten Fabric.**

 1. You installed Tungsten Fabric CNI in your Kubernetes node.
-If new compute nodes are added to your Kubernetes cluster, Tungsten Fabric CNI will be propogated to them auto-magically as it is backed by a Kubernetes DaemaonSet.
+If new compute nodes are added to your Kubernetes cluster, Tungsten Fabric CNI will be propogated to them auto-magically as it is backed by a Kubernetes DaemonSet.

 2. You installed entire Tungsten Fabric Networking suite with rich Networking, Analytics, Security, Visualization functions, to name a few.